eta-sys/1mul/Example5_selfWritingProgram.md

 This program have to be run on ESP8266 only!

 As Pic has limited memory space ml-program is keeped in Flash.
 So you can't see it working correct on Pic.
-Program finds "My old row" and replaced it to "My new row".
-Keep in mind that new length has to be less or equal than old one, else row pointers set at program start will be corupted.
+Program finds "My old row" and replaces it to "My new row".
+Keep in mind that new length has to be less or equal than old one, else row pointers set at program start will be corrupted.

     O=3,O{12,13},I{14}        # initial block
     $1="!\"This is my old"